 The preparation of the consolidated financial statements in compliance with PFRSs requires management to make judgments, estimates and assumptions that affect the amounts reported in the consolidated financial statements.
-The judgments and estimates used in the consolidated financial statements are based upon management's evaluation of relevant facts and circumstances as of the date of the consolidated financial statements.
+The judgments and estimates used in the consolidated financial statement's evaluation of relevant facts and circumstances as of the date of the consolidated financial statements.
 Future events may occur which can cause the assumptions used in arriving at those judgments and estimates to change.
 The effects of the changes will be reflected in the consolidated financial statements as they become reasonably determinable.